-The Social Tariff USO component is related to the provision of reduced tariffs which render the respective electronic communications service affordable to eligible end-users.
-As specified in the 2015 USO Decision, this component includes a Telecare type of service and a free line rental service to qualifying low-income earners, or to people with special social needs, included in a list specifically provided by the competent Ministry or public entity.
+The Social Tariffs USO component is related to the provision of reduced tariffs which render the respective electronic communications service affordable to eligible end-users, and the provision of specific measures for disabled end-users.
+As specified in the 2015 USO Decision, this component includes the reduced line rental service and the Telecare type of service, which are provided to qualifying low-income earners or to people with special social needs, included in a list specifically provided by the competent Ministry or public entity.

 During the Reasonability Phase, EY concluded that based on the USO Directive and international practice, social tariffs could form part of the USO claim since they are social obligations imposed on the designated undertaking.
 The same methodology as per previous claims was used by GO and was based on a current net cost approach.
-This ensures that the eventual funding of the social tariff component is not overstated by including a charge higher than the actual rate applied to conventional GO subscribers.
-The social tariff net cost has been calculated as the difference between the current retail price and the amount actually charged to the eligible subscribers.
+This ensures that the eventual funding of the social tariffs component is not overstated by including a charge higher than the actual rate applied to conventional GO subscribers during 2020.
+The net cost for social tariffs has been calculated as the difference between the current retail price in 2020 and the amount actually charged to the eligible subscribers, which in this case was zero.